 Shrimp and Vegetable Dumplings

-Making dumplings from scratch is easier than you might think, especially if you take advantage of purchased dumpling wrappers and one or more of our prepared dumpling dipping sauces.
+Making dumplings from scratch is easier than you might think, especially if you take advantage of purchased dumpling wrappers and one of our prepared dipping sauces.
 You can find dumpling wrappers in the refrigerated sections of most well-stocked grocery stores and almost any Asian market.
 They are often labeled as pot sticker wrappers or, at Japanese stores, as gyoza wrappers.
 Both work equally well.

 - 1 lb.
 (500 g) shrimp, peeled, deveined and chopped